 The Mandelbox, an artistic and geometric journey

-The Mandelbox is a mathematical object that can represent properties of the Mandelbrot set in dimensions other than the two of the Mandelbrot set.
+The Mandelbox is a mathematical object that was first presented by Tom Lowe (aka Tglad) early in 2010.
+It can represent properties of the Mandelbrot set in dimensions other than the two of the Mandelbrot set.
 In contrast to Quaternion Fractals or the Mandlbulb, which follow a formal mathematical path with the Mandelbrot iteration z=z²+c, the Mandelbox follows a purely geometrical approach.
 On the one hand, this allows representations in any number of dimensions.
 On the other hand, the shape is relatively independent from the shapes known from Mandelbrot and Julia sets.

 Since up to now only graphical applications are known, higher-dimensional variants hardly play a role.
 The vast majority of the images of the Mandelbox are three dimensional variants.
 (There are a few three-dimensional representations of a 4d Mandelbox, but only a few)

 Fundamental transformation of the Mandelbrottian iteration (z=z²+c) is the squaring of a complex number represented in z².
-In the vectorial view this corresponds to a rotational extension of the position vector of the point.
+In the vectorial view this corresponds to a rotational extension of the position vector of a point.
 In other words, this is a circular transformation with subsequent scaling.
-In the Mandelbox, a sphere transformation (the so-called BallFold) with subsequent scaling is performed.
+In the Mandelbox, a spherical transformation (the so-called BallFold) with subsequent scaling is performed.
 This is already the whole trick.
-In addition, there is a BoxFold for the shape and - as with Mandelbrot - the addition of a constant c.
+There is further a BoxFold for the shape and - as with Mandelbrot - the addition of a constant c.